Tobias Westmeier’s Website

 The numerous parks and bushland areas in and around Perth are a paradise for native orchids.
 Among the most recognisable orchids are the aptly named Donkey Orchids (Diuris) with their characteristic “donkey ears” formed by the two petals.
 By far the most common species found in Perth is the Pansy Orchid (Diuris magnifica) which can be found in large numbers in remnant bushland across the metropolitan area.
 Their beautiful yellow and purple flowers are a delight to see during late winter and early spring, often forming large colonies of sometimes hundreds of individual plants.

 Among the most spectacular orchids of Perth and the Swan Coastal Plain are the Spider Orchids (Caladenia).
-A characteristic species of native bushland across the Perth metropolitan area is the Antelope Orchid (Caladenia discoidea) with its magnificent green and red flowers.
-Despite its unique appearance, the Antelope Orchid is easily overlooked as its flowers perfectly blend in with the surrounding vegetation.
+A characteristic species of native bushland across the Perth metropolitan area is the Dancing Bee Orchid (Caladenia discoidea) with its magnificent green and red flowers.
+Despite its unique appearance, the Dancing Bee Orchid is easily overlooked as its flowers perfectly blend in with the surrounding vegetation.
 Another relatively common species found in remnant bushland across Perth is the White Spider Orchid (Caladenia longicauda) with its long, almost purely white petals and sepals.
 White Spider Orchids are common and widespread across all of south-western Australia and often form hybrids with other species of Spider Orchid.

-Antelope Orchid (Caladenia discoidea) White Spider Orchid (Caladenia longicauda)
+Dancing Bee Orchid (Caladenia discoidea) White Spider Orchid (Caladenia longicauda)

 One of the most beautiful Spider Orchids of Perth is undoubtedly the Carousel Spider Orchid (Caladenia arenicola).
 This magnificent species is still reasonably common in remnant bushland throughout the Perth area and comes in a variety of different colours.
 The Carousel Spider Orchid often hybridises with other Spider Orchids, including the White Spider Orchid (Caladenia longicauda) and the very similar Tuart Spider Orchid (Caladenia georgei), making identification of individual specimens difficult in some cases.